Starting with Graph Databases: A Quick look into Neo4j

 Summary

-• Neo4j is a graph database that stores data using nodes and relationships instead of traditional tables and foreign keys, making data structures more intuitive and closer to real business models.
+• Neo4j is a graph database that uses nodes and relations instead of tables and foreign keys, aiming to make data structure more intuitive and closer to business rules.

 Let’s talk about Neo4j, a graph database that recently has attracted a significant number of fans.